Action: Increase the wind speed at which turbines become operational (‘cut-in speed’) to reduce bat fatalities

 Supporting evidence from individual studies

-A randomized, replicated, controlled before-and-after study in 2006–2007 at a wind farm in an agricultural area of Alberta, Canada (Baerwald et al 2009) found that increasing the wind speed at which turbines become operational (‘cut-in speed’) resulted in fewer bat fatalities than at conventional turbines.
-Bat fatality rates were significantly lower at experimental turbines with increased cut-in speeds (average 8 bats/turbine) than at conventional control turbines (average 19 bats/turbine).
+A randomized, replicated, controlled before-and-after study in 2006–2007 at a wind farm in an agricultural area of Alberta, Canada (Baerwald et al. 2009) found that increasing the wind speed at which turbines become operational (‘cut-in speed’) resulted in fewer bat fatalities than at conventional turbines.
+Total bat fatality rates were lower at experimental turbines with increased cut-in speeds (average 8 bats/turbine) than at conventional control turbines (average 19 bats/turbine).
 Bat fatality rates did not differ significantly between turbines before the experiment (‘experimental’ turbines: average 23 bats/turbine; ‘control’ turbines: average 24 bats/turbine).
+Two bat species were identified during carcass searches (see original paper for data for individual species).
 In 2006, all turbines were operated using conventional methods.
 In 2007, 15 randomly chosen turbines were altered by increasing the cut-in wind speed to 5.5 m/s.
 Eight control turbines were left unaltered (cut-in speed 4 m/s).
 Carcass searches were conducted weekly along spiral transects up to 52 m around each of the 29 turbines in July–September 2006 and 2007.

-A review of 10 studies in 2006–2012 at wind energy facilities in Canada and the USA (Arnett et al 2013) found that increasing the speed at which wind turbines become operational (‘cut-in speed’), or increasing the cut-in speed along with preventing rotor blades from turning at low wind speeds, resulted in fewer bat fatalities in all 10 studies.
-In eight studies, average bat fatalities were reduced by 47–82% when cut-in speeds were increased, and by 57–89% when rotor blades were also prevented from turning at low wind speeds, compared to conventionally operated turbines (see original reference for more detailed results).
+A review of 10 studies in 2006–2012 at wind energy facilities in Canada and the USA (Arnett et al. 2013) found that increasing the speed at which wind turbines become operational (‘cut-in speed’), or increasing the cut-in speed along with preventing rotor blades from turning at low wind speeds, resulted in fewer bat fatalities in all 10 studies.
+In eight studies, average bat fatalities were reduced by 47–82% when cut-in speeds were increased, and by 57–89% when rotor blades were also prevented from turning at low wind speeds, compared to conventionally operated turbines (see original report for more detailed results).
 Two studies found that bat fatalities were reduced by 20–38% at wind turbines when cut-in speeds were increased, but sample sizes were small and differences were either not statistically signficant or were not tested.
-In seven of ten studies, cut-in speeds were increased to 4–6.9 m/s compared to the standard manufacturer’s cut-in speed (3–4 m/s).
-In three of ten studies, turbine blades were also prevented from turning at low wind speeds by changing the angle of the blade parallel to the wind or turning the turbine out of the wind.
+In seven of 10 studies, cut-in speeds were increased to 4–6.9 m/s compared to the standard manufacturer’s cut-in speed (3–4 m/s).
+In three of 10 studies, turbine blades were also prevented from turning at low wind speeds by changing the angle of the blade parallel to the wind or turning the turbine out of the wind.
 Two of 10 studies reported estimated losses in power generation to be <1% of the total annual output.
-Three studies in this review have been summarised individually (Baerwald et al 2009, Arnett et al 2010, Martin et al 2017).
+Three studies in this review have been summarised individually (Baerwald et al. 2009, Arnett et al. 2010, Martin et al. 2017).